22 Houses of Justice

 22.5 Scope of Authority Beyond the Cities

-A House of Justice can be established which has the authority of the matters of State and operates within a republican form of government.
-A republican form of government is a system where the people choose representatives for governance, legislation, and public decision-making.
+A House of Justice can be established which has the authority over matters of State and operates within a republican form of government.
+A republican form of government is a system where the people choose representatives for governance, legislation, and public decision making.
 As with the cities, this is a consultative body whose authority is granted by the people.

-A state-level House of Justice with the preceding authorities could theoretically be nominated the people of a city which has a House of Justice where the city is a city-state.
-Where the city is but a part of a larger jurisdiction, cities with Houses of Justice could authorize the creation of a state-level House of Justice to assist in the propagation of the Cause.
+A state level House of Justice with the preceding authorities could theoretically be nominated by the people of a city which has a House of Justice where the city is a city state.
+Where the city is but a part of a larger jurisdiction, cities with Houses of Justice could authorize the creation of a state level House of Justice to assist in the propagation of the Cause.
 The pattern to expand authority would follow the guidelines of the rest of this chapter.
 Other jurisdictions such as county, province, parish, and their equivalents in other cultures would also follow a similar pattern.

-A singular city who has Authority #1 could not declare other authorities for other jurisdictions.
+A singular city that has Authority #1 could not declare other authorities for other jurisdictions.
 This would mean jurisdictions must be adjoining.
-Within a state, it could also be possible to have multiple Houses of Justice operating at different authorities as they are dependent on those authorities being granted by the people of their locality.
+Within a state, it could also be possible to have multiple Houses of Justice operating at different authorities, as they are dependent on those authorities being granted by the people of their locality.
 This is purposefully decentralized.

-Baha’u’llah also teaches the trustees of the House of Justice to adopt one language (or create one) and choose one script, so that the children of the world may appear in one homeland.11 This is a foundation in loving the world instead of having pride in their homeland.
-He adds the ministers of the House of Justice must implement the Most Great Peace.12 The Most Great Peace is the unification of the world’s parties or the unification of the world’s religion.13 This would fall under Authority #1.
+Bahá’u’lláh also teaches the trustees of the House of Justice to adopt one language, or create one, and choose one script, so that the children of the world may appear in one homeland.14 This is a foundation in loving the world instead of having pride in one’s homeland.
+He adds that the ministers of the House of Justice must implement the Most Great Peace.15 The Most Great Peace is the unification of the world’s parties or the unification of the world’s religion.16 This would fall under Authority #1.

 These two authorities are universal in nature.
 There are two ways for this to be achieved, or a hybrid of the two ways.
-The first could be the Houses of Justice established throughout the lands consult together as one institution called the House of Justice.
-The second could be a world-wide House of Justice is established with these sole two authorities.
+The first could be for the Houses of Justice established throughout the lands to consult together as one institution called the House of Justice.
+The second could be for a worldwide House of Justice to be established with only these two authorities.
 This would be for the people to decide in due time.
 I believe either would be viable and effective.

-The entire focus of this world-wide House of Justice would be to establish the Most Great Peace, nothing more and nothing less.
+The entire focus of this worldwide House of Justice would be to establish the Most Great Peace, nothing more and nothing less.
 They would work with political leaders, NGOs, and other organizations to progress towards the adoption of one language and script.
-There would be a number of smaller goals to work towards to achieve this, while also ensuring people maintain their right to language (especially their native language).
-This world-wide House would also be active in the political sphere in conflict-resolution and mediation, maybe supporting forums and educational efforts which works towards peace and diplomacy, and helping political parties have a vision greater than their own party.
+There would be a number of smaller goals to work towards this end, while also ensuring people maintain their right to language, especially their native language.
+This worldwide House would also be active in the political sphere in conflict resolution and mediation, maybe supporting forums and educational efforts which work towards peace and diplomacy, and helping political parties have a vision greater than their own party.

-Finally, the world-wide House of Justice would also work towards the unification of the world’s religion.
+Finally, the worldwide House of Justice would also work towards the unification of the world’s religion.
 There could also be multiple pathways towards this goal.
-One would be nurturing the belief of all people towards Baha’u’llah.
-Another would be help reform other religions in such ways as their people recognize there is one God who has guided each of them.
-This pathway would indirectly lead people towards Baha’u’llah.
-Another pathway could simply be the leaders of the world’s religions to consult together and determine all should live in peace together.
+One would be nurturing the belief of all people towards Bahá’u’lláh.
+Another would be helping reform other religions in such ways that their people recognize there is one God who has guided each of them.
+This pathway would indirectly lead people towards Bahá’u’lláh.
+Another pathway could simply be for the leaders of the world’s religions to consult together and determine that all people should live in peace together.
 All three of these pathways could be independent of each other or be closely linked, depending on the result of the House’s consultations.

-If there did end-up being a Most Great Peace established, it could also be the world’s nations have decided to operate under a single constitution.
+If there did end up being a Most Great Peace established, it could also be that the world’s nations have decided to operate under a single constitution.
 If so, it might be possible for a House of Justice to have worked its way to Authority #5.
-However, a world-wide House of Justice cannot be established prior to the other preceding jurisdictions.
+However, a worldwide House of Justice cannot be established prior to the other preceding jurisdictions.
 This is never a top-down mechanism.

 22.6 The Rest of Part 4